Canadian Exchange Traded Funds ETFs

 InvestorsFriend’s one-stop Canadian ETF reference Site provides: (For stock, bond, gold and other ETFs)

 - Selected Canadian Exchange Traded Funds (ETFs) and ETF trading symbols

-- Fundamental data for each of over 40 selected Canadian ETFs (P/E ratio, P/B ratio and dividend yield on the fund or under-lying index)
+- Fundamental data for each selected Canadian ETFs (P/E ratio, P/B ratio and dividend yield on the fund or under-lying index)

 - Links to updated P/E ratio, P/B ratio, dividend yield and other information on each ETF or its underlying index.

 - Links to each Canadian ETF for an updated price and for news items.

 - Management Expense Ratio (MER) of each selected Canadian ETF.

 - Includes Canadian Fixed Income Bond Exchange Traded Funds ETFs as well

 - Links to the sponsor web site of each ETF for updated fundamentals and lists of the companies in each ETF and the weight of each company can be seen

 - Includes physical Gold ETFs, physical Silver ETFs, Oil ETFs, and Natural Gas ETFs